Nelskie13/My-Refocus-Assignments./README.md

 Graduated with a degree in BS Industrial Technology majoring in Electronics from Marikina Polytechnic College.
 Currently employed at Fiberhome Phils., Inc. as Operation Staff.

-My hobbies include playing mobile games, cooking, walking, and troubleshooting computers/laptops.
+My hobbies is playing mobile games, cooking, walking, and troubleshooting computers/laptops.

 My goal for this year is to learn a lot in the web development course.